Wm. Stage: Epidemiologist

-In 1978, at the age of 26, while working as an ambulance driver in Grand Rapids, he was recruited by Atlanta's Centers For Disease Control and assigned to the St. Louis City Health Department as a public health officer / STD epidemiologist.
-He was charged with interviewing those infected with STDs, primarily gonorrhea and syphilis, identifying their sexual contacts, and ensuring that all were properly treated.
+In 1978, at the age of 26, while working as an ambulance driver in Grand Rapids, he was recruited by Atlanta's Centers For Disease Control and assigned to the St. Louis City Health Department as a public health officer.
+For five years he was charged with interviewing those infected with STDs, primarily gonorrhea and syphilis, identifying their sexual contacts, and ensuring that all were properly treated.
 His work involved identifying which diseases were in the population, and when/if other new diseases were appearing.
 It was during this period, the early 1980s, when HIV/AIDS first appeared, so Stage and his colleagues saw from a clinical perspective the damage done by this disease.
 This exposure became the basis for his novel, Creatures on Display (2015).

 Writing and publishing

-Stage began his journalist work in college, where as part of a work-study program, he wrote for the City of Grand Rapids Newsletter.
-While working as an epidemiologist with the St. Louis Health Department, he began freelancing as a feature writer for local newspapers and magazines.
-In 1982, when his medical supervisors wanted to transfer Stage to work at a federal penitentiary, he left his position with the CDC to devote himself to journalism and photography.
+While working as an epidemiologist with the St. Louis Health Department, he began freelancing as a feature writer for local periodicals, eventually leaving his position with the CDC to devote himself to journalism and photography.

-by July 1982, Stage had been hired full-time with The Riverfront Times, a St. Louis-based alternative newsweekly which was founded by Ray Hartmann in 1977.
+By July 1982, Stage had been hired full-time with The Riverfront Times, a St. Louis-based alternative newsweekly which was founded by Ray Hartmann in 1977.
 He stayed with the paper until 2004, producing three different regular columns over a 22-year period, plus numerous magazine-style features.
 Have A Weird Day: Reflections and Ruminations on the St. Louis Experience, is a collection of expository writings that appeared in The Riverfront Times in a column entitled "Mississippi Mud".

 From 2003 to 2013, he was a columnist with the St. Charles County [MO] Business Record.
 He has also taught feature writing at the Defense Information School, Fort Benjamin Harrison, Indiana; and photojournalism at Saint Louis University School for Professional Studies.

 For three years [2005–2008] Stage and his pre-teen daughter Margaret E. Stage produced a monthly for-profit newspaper, Black White & Read All Over, which they distributed in the Lafayette Square neighborhood of St. Louis.
 In 2010, father and daughter collaborated again with the publication of The Painted Ad: A Postcard Book of Vintage Brick Wall Signs.
 This work followed the lead of his first book, Ghost Signs: Brick Wall Signs in America, which was the first commercially produced and distributed book on the subject.
 The authorship of Ghost Signs earned Stage a seat on the board of The Society For Commercial Archeology, at the time based in the Smithsonian Institution and later based in Madison, Wisconsin.

 Stage founded two publishing companies.
 Cumquat Publishing Company, which wholesales art and novelty postcards to bookstores and museum gift shops, while Floppinfish Publishing Company Ltd. is a small-scale book publisher.